|Guide||♦||4 Triplogs||0 Topics|

 After arriving at Romero Pass, we dropped more layers and had a snack before continuing.
 The West Fork Trail will have plenty of sun exposure and drops 2300' in elevation over the first 6 miles.
 When we reached the creek, we were treated to a good flow and wonderful Fall foliage.
 From here, we started climbing again up the canyon for this segment heading East.
 Then descending the trail to the Hutch's Pool area.

 If you are doing a key swap, it would be best to avoid Hutch's Pool.
 It is off of the main trail, and there would be a chance you could miss your other party with your key.

 We took a lunch break and filtered water creekside a little farther East, near the trail.

 Continue East on the West Fork Trail until the Junction with East Fork and Sabino Canyon Trail.
 Here is a bailout option; you can take the Sabino Canyon Trail to the tram road, catch the tram or walk the road to the Visitors Center.

 We continued on the East Fork to the Sycamore Reservoir Trail, taking that to Gordon Hirabayashi Campground.
 We didn't find any water here, there are toilets here, and Molino Basin Campground has toilets too.

-When we crossed the highway signage indicated there was only 6.4 miles to the Bellota Ranch Rd, however it was the longest 6.4 miles I have ever encountered.
-There is one final bit of elevation gain before dropping in to the Redington Area of about 500' of gain.
+When we crossed the highway, signage indicated it was 6.4 miles to the Bellota Ranch Rd.
+However, it was the longest 6.4 miles I have ever encountered.
+There is one final bit of elevation gain before dropping into the Redington Area of about 500' of gain.

 Check out the Official Route and Triplogs.